All-About-Berlin/ursus/README.md

 Renders images in `content_path` with a few changes:

 - Images are compressed and optimized.
-- Images are resized according to the `output_image_sizes`.
+- Images are resized according to the `image_sizes`.
 The images are shrunk if needed, but never stretched.
 - The original image is hard linked in the output directory.
 - Images that can't be resized (like SVG) are hard linked in the output directory.
 - Image EXIF data is removed.

-This renderer does nothing unless `output_image_sizes` is set:
+This renderer does nothing unless `image_sizes` is set:
 ```python
 config = {
     # ...